-In all of these modes, the system dynamics is described by Eq.
-(34.7).
+In all of these modes, the system dynamics is described by Equation 1.7.

-The hybrid model just presented is also known as a piecewise affine (PWA) system (Sontag, 1981).
-Other well-known descriptions are linear complementarity (LC) systems (Heemels et al., 2000; Schaft and Schumacher, 1998) and mixed logical dynamical (MLD) systems (Bemporad and Morari, 1999).
-In Bemporad et al. (2000b) and Heemels et al. (2001) it was shown that (under certain assumptions like well-posedness) these three descriptions are equivalent.
+In fact, what we just presented is a hybrid systems model of the manufacturing system under consideration.
+The description as just presented is also known as that of piecewise affine (PWA) systems (Sontag 1981).
+Other well-known descriptions are linear complementarity (LC) systems (Heemels, Schumacher, and Weiland 2000; Schaft and Schumacher 1998) and mixed logical dynamical (MLD) systems (Bemporad and Morari 1999).
+In (Bemporad, Ferrari-Trecate, and Morari 2000; Heemels, Schutter, and Bemporad 2001) it was shown that (under certain assumptions like well-posedness) these three descriptions are equivalent.
 This knowledge is useful, as each modeling class has its own advantages.
-Stability criteria for PWA systems were proposed in DeCarlo et al. (2000) and Johansson and Rantzer (1998), and control and state-estimation techniques for MLD hybrid models have been presented in Bemporad et al. (2000a, 1999) and Bemporad and Morari (1999).
+Stability criteria for PWA systems were proposed in (DeCarlo, Branicky, Petterson, and Lennartson 2000; Johansson and Rantzer 1998), and control and state-estimation techniques for MLD hybrid models have been presented in (Bemporad, Borrelli, and Morari 2000; Bemporad, Mignone, and Morari 1999; Bemporad and Morari 1999).
 These results can now be applied for controlling the hybrid systems model of our manufacturing system.

-34.8 Flow Models
+1.8 Flow models

-The fluid models presented in the previous section are (still) not satisfactory.
-While they do not suffer from the problem that lots come out of the system as soon as we start producing, flow times are not truly present in these models.
+In the previous section we introduced the fluid model described by Equation 1.6.
+A shortcoming of this model was that once we start producing, immediately lots come out of the system.
+Therefore, extensions of the standard fluid model have been presented to overcome this problem.
+Although the proposed models do not suffer from the problem that lots come out of the system as soon as we start producing, flow times are not truly present in these models.
 It is not possible to determine the time it takes lots to leave once they have entered the system.
-Furthermore, according to these models any throughput can be achieved by means of zero inventory, whereas in Section 34.2 we already noticed that the nonlinear (steady-state) relations depicted in Figure 34.2 should be incorporated in any reasonable model of manufacturing systems.

-In this section, we present approximation models that do incorporate both throughput and flow time.
+Therefore, the models presented in the previous section are (still) not satisfactory.
+Furthermore, according to these models any feasible throughput can be achieved by means of zero inventory.
+Whereas in Section 1.2 we already noticed that the nonlinear (steady state) relations depicted in Figure 1.2 should be incorporated in any reasonable model of manufacturing systems.
+In this section we present approximation models that do incorporate both throughput and flow time.
 These dynamic models are inspired by the continuum theory of highway traffic.
 Therefore, before presenting this dynamic model we first present some results from traffic theory.

-34.8.1 Introduction to Traffic Flow Theory: The LWR Model
+1.8.1 Introduction to traffic flow theory: the LWR model

-In the mid-1950s Lighthill and Whitham (1955) and Richards (1956) proposed a first-order fluid approximation of traffic flow dynamics.
+In the mid 1950s (Lighthill and Whitham 1955) and (Richards 1956) proposed a first-order fluid approximation of traffic flow dynamics.
 This model nowadays is known in traffic flow theory as the LWR model.

-Traffic behavior for a single one-way road can be described using three variables that vary in time t and space x: flow u(x, t), density $\rho(x, t)$, and speed v(x, t).
-Flow is the product of speed and density:
+Traffic behavior for a single one-way road can be described using three variables that vary in time t and space x: flow u(x,t), density $\rho(x,t)$ and speed v(x,t).
+The first observation is that flow is the product of speed and density:

-$$u(x,t) = \rho(x,t)v(x,t) \quad \forall x,t$$ (34.16)
+$$u(x,t) = \rho(x,t)v(x,t) \qquad \forall x,t. \tag{1.16}$$

-For a highway without entrances or exits, the number of cars between any two locations x_1 and x_2 ($x_1 < x_2$) needs to be conserved at any time t, i.e., the change in the number of cars between x_1 and x_2 is equal to the flow entering via x_1 minus the flow leaving via x_2 :
+Second, for a highway without entrances or exits, the number of cars between any two locations x_1 and x_2 ($x_1 < x_2$) needs to be conserved at any time t, i.e. the change in the number of cars between x_1 and x_2 is equal to the flow entering via x_1 minus the flow leaving via x_2 :

-$$\frac{\partial}{\partial t} \int{x_1}^{x_2} \rho(x, t) \mathrm{d}x = u(x_1, t) - u(x_2, t)$$ (34.17a)

-or in differential form:
+$$\frac{\partial}{\partial t} \int{x_1}^{x_2} \rho(x, t) dx = u(x_1, t) - u(x_2, t), \tag{1.17a}$$ or in differential form:

-$$\frac{\partial \rho}{\partial t}(x,t) + \frac{\partial u}{\partial x}(x,t) = 0$$ (34.17b)
+$$\frac{\partial \rho}{\partial t}(x,t) + \frac{\partial u}{\partial x}(x,t) = 0. \tag{1.17b}$$